AdobeDocs/experience-platform.en/help/xdm/schema/best-practices.md

 >[!TIP]
 >
->The following are a collection of tips for data modelling when creating a schema:<br>
+>The following are a collection of suggestions for data modelling when creating a schema:<br>
 <ul>
-<li>Experience event schemas for Adobe products such as web SDK, mobile SDK, Adobe Analytics, and Adobe Journey Optimizer usually have a primary identity in the `identityMap` field.
-In this case, no additional fields should be marked as the primary identity for that schema.</li>
+<li>**Consider primary identities**: For Adobe products like web SDK, mobile SDK, Adobe Analytics, and Adobe Journey Optimizer, the `identityMap` field often serves as the primary identity.
+Avoid designating additional fields as primary identities for that schema.</li>
-<li>Do not mark the `_id` field  on Experience Event schemas as an identity.
-This is field is used exclusively as a record uniqueness field, not an identity.</li>
+<li>**Avoid using `_id` as an identity**: Avoid using the `_id` field in Experience Event schemas as an identity.
+It is meant for record uniqueness, not for use as an identity.</li>
-<li>It is best practice to set minimum and maximum lengths on fields marked as identities.</li>
+<li>**Set length constraints**: It is best practice to set minimum and maximum lengths on fields marked as identities.
+These limitations helps maintain consistency and data quality.</li>
-<li>If your identity values are expected to have a certain pattern, you should enforce the constraint on that field by using the [!UICONTROL Pattern] setting.
-Examples of commonly enforced rules are: only digits, uppercase only, and lowercase only.
-Regular expressions can be used to match character combinations in strings.</li>
+<li>**Apply patterns for consistent values**: If your identity values follow a specific pattern, you should use the [!UICONTROL Pattern] setting to enforce this constraint.
+This setting can include rules like digits only, uppercase or lowercase, or specific character combinations.
+Use regular expressions to match patterns in your strings.</li>
-<li>It is typical for an Analytics schema to only have one eVar labelled as an identity.
-If you intend to more than one you should confirm that the data structure cannot be optimized.</li>
+<li>**Limit eVars in Analytics Schema**: Typically, an Analytics schema should have only one eVar designated as an identity.
+If you intend to use more than one eVar as an identity, you should double-check whether the data structure can be optimized.</li>
-<li>Your selected field should be unique compared to the primary identity in this schema.
+<li>**Ensure uniqueness of a selected field**: Your chosen field should be unique compared to the primary identity in the schema.
 If it is not, do not mark it as an identity.
-For example, if more than one customer can supply the same email address, then the email address is not a valid identity.
-This also applies for phone numbers and other identity namespaces.</li>
+For instance, if multiple customers can provide the same email address, then that namespace is not a suitable identity.
+This principle also applies to other identity namespaces like phone numbers.</li>
 </ul>

 ## Next steps